seungyoon-Choi/CLGNN/README.md

 ## Introduction
 Implementation of **Continual Learning on Graph Neural Networks.**

 Continual learning method with replay approach on graph structured data.
-Structure learning framework and experience replay approach were used to prevent catastrophic forgetting.
+The structure learning framework and experience replay approach were used to prevent catastrophic forgetting.

 ## Basics